shekharsikku/next-live-docs/README.md

 **Set Up Environment Variables**

-Create a new file named `.env` in the root of your project and add the following content:
+Create a new file named `.env` in the root of your project and add the following contents.

 ```env
 #Clerk